 Under the GDPR, you are required to report a personal data breach to the regulator if it is likely to result in a “risk to the rights and freedoms of data subjects”.
 This includes the right to privacy (e.g. id and email).

-There’s still some debate over what might and might not amount to a reportable breach under this definition.
+There’s still some debate over what might and might not amount to a reportable breach under the above definition.
 What’s clear, however, is that it’s not how the breach occurred that determines whether you need to report it.
 Rather, it’s based on the risk to the individuals whose data is affected.

 Let’s say your customer database becomes corrupted.
 Within a day, you are able to put a backup version into operation, and from your security event management system, you are satisfied that there has been no unauthorised access to that data.
 The rights and freedoms of data subjects have not been affected – so there’s no duty to report to the regulator (although you should still record it internally).